florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

 === Visual Studio Code
 / Performance: In terms of performance Visual Studio Code performs reasonably well.
   It builds on web technologies, specifically Electron which utilizes the Chromium browser engine together with Node.js.
-  VS Code is written in JavaScript, which still imposes some limitations compared to native applications such as pauses due to garbage collection or the single-threaded nature of Node.js modules#footnote(link("https://www.electronjs.org/docs/latest/tutorial/multithreading#native-nodejs-modules")).
+  VS Code is written in JavaScript, which still imposes some limitations compared to native applications such as pauses due to garbage collection or the single-threaded nature of Node.js modules@electron-docs[sec.
+Examples.Multithreading].
   While JavaScript engines such as the V8 engine try to mitigate most issues, the performance of VS Code still remains slower and more memory-hungry than native alternative IDE and text editor applications written in C, C++, Rust, etc.

   Even though the overhead imposed could be considered small and VS Code and it's plugin system is quite fast for today's standards, its performance is still rated with a score of 3.